 Connecting Students to STEM and Stewardship through Water and Wonder!

-The Flint River Watershed Coalition’s Youth Education Program is piloting a new afterschool program in collaboration with the Genesee Intermediate School District’s 21st Century Community Learning Centers program and Genesee County Parks’ For-Mar Nature Center and Arboretum.
-We are currently working with three sites serving middle and high school students to develop an out-of-school time (OST) watershed STEM curriculum grounded in water quality monitoring and related data-driven and youth-led community action projects.
+The Flint River Watershed Coalition’s Youth Education Program recently piloted a new afterschool program in collaboration with the Genesee Intermediate School District’s (GISD) 21st Century Community Learning Center’s Bridges to Success program and Genesee County Parks’ For-Mar Nature Center and Arboretum.
+We worked with three sites serving middle and high school students and developed an out-of-school time (OST) watershed STEM curriculum grounded in water quality monitoring and related data-driven and youth-led community action projects.

 YOUTH ACTIVITIES INCLUDE: